kehantan/labbook/docs/assays/plaque.rst

 #.
 Remove PFA after 1 hr.
 #.
 Rinse the plate in a bucket of water for a few times to wash away the agarose.
 #.
-Decant excess water from 6 well plate by slightly tapping the plate facing down against a paper towel.
+Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Stain the wells with crystal violet for 2 to 3 mins.

     No fix volume required, just need to cover the cell layer.
 300 uL should be enough.

     Dispense from the wall of each well.

 #.
-Tilt the plate to make sure crystal violet covers the whole area in a well.
+Tilt the plate to make sure crystal violet covers the all areas within the wells.
 #.
 Remove the crystal violet.

+    We usually reuse the crystal violet, so pipette the crystal violet in the wells back into the tube which stores crystal violet

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.
 #.
-Decant excess water from 6 well plate by slightly tapping the plate facing down against a paper towel.
+Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Leave the plate on bench to air dry.